Mavin Records: 2012–2019: Founding, signings, and endorsement deals

+2020–present: Chapter X and UMG Acquisition

+In 2020, Billboard magazine named Mavin Records one of the gatekeepers of the Nigerian music industry.
+On January 21, 2021, Mavin Records unveiled the signing of Ayra Starr.
+In December 2022, the label announced plans to hold an all-star concert and release its second compilation album, Chapter X. The album was executive produced by Don Jazzy and commemorates the label's 10-year anniversary.
+Chapter X comprises 10 tracks and was released on 2 December 2022.
+The label's all-star concert, which occurred at the annual Livespot X Festival, was held on 16 December 2022.
+In February 2024, Universal Music Group acquired a majority share in Mavin Records.
+In October of the previous year, Billboard magazine revealed that Shot Tower Capital had valued the label above $125 million.
+Under the terms of the new deal, Don Jazzy and Tega Oghenejobo will continue to serve as the label's CEO and COO, respectively.

 Departures

-Wande Coal and IP theft controversy
+Wande Coal

 Reports about Wande Coal's departure surfaced after he released and promoted the single "Kilaju" without the support of Mavin Records.
 On 5 November 2013, Wande Coal released the single "Baby Face" and said Shizzi produced it for him.
-Subsequently, Don Jazzy went on Twitter and accused Coal of intellectual property theft.
-He uploaded a studio demo of "Baby Face," which was supposedly recorded the previous year.
-Wande Coal tweeted several times, debunking Jazzy's allegations.
-He also tweeted a link to the "original" studio version of the song.
-Entertainment lawyer Demilade Olaosun spoke to Premium Times newspaper about intellectual property (IP).
-He said the song is a property of Mavin Records since it was produced, arranged and voiced by an official of the label.
-The lawyer also stated that since Wande Coal's recording contract was not made available to the public, speculations cannot be made about the IP of the recording sound.
-On 7 November 2013, Mavin Records sent out a press release officially announcing Wande Coal's departure.
-The press release came shortly after the Twitter feud between Don Jazzy and Wande Coal.
+Subsequently, Don Jazzy went on Twitter and accused Wande Coal of intellectual property theft.
+He uploaded a studio demo of "Baby Face", which was supposedly recorded the previous year.
+Wande Coal tweeted several times, debunking Jazzy's accusations against him; he also tweeted a link to the "original" version.
+In an interview with Premium Times newspaper, entertainment lawyer Demilade Olaosun spoke about the incident.
+Olaosun said Mavin Records owned the intellectual property because the song was produced, orchestrated, and voiced by an employee of the label.
+The lawyer also stated that since Wande Coal's recording contract was not made available to the public, speculations cannot be made about the song's intellectual property.
+Mavin Records formally announced Wande Coal's departure in a press release dated 7 November 2013.
+The press statement was issued not long after Don Jazzy and Wande Coal's Twitter feud.